alistairstead/talks/fullstack-bdd/fullstack-bdd.md

 # [fit] Using gherkin for **translation**

+^ A better way to use this tool is to use it as a point at which you translate between the business and the development team.
+Working collaboratively to understand the details of a requirement is far more effective.

 ---

 # [fit] Using gherkin to define a **ubiquitous language**

+^ Use this document as the place where ongoing conversation and debate happens.

 ---

 # [fit] Using gherkin to describe the **domain**

+^ Model the domain through scenarios and examples.

 ---